College Station, Texas: Major employers

-Headquarters

-Until its 2007 acquisition by Tavistock Group, Freebirds World Burrito had its corporate headquarters in College Station.

 Post Oak Mall

 Post Oak Mall was the city's first mall and is currently the largest mall in the Brazos Valley.
 The 82 acre mall is home to 125 stores; its opening on February 17, 1982, helped create the impetus for growing economic and commercial developments for College Station.
 It is currently the largest taxpayer in College Station and the second-largest in the Brazos Valley, though the anchor stores are free-standing units that are privately owned and taxed separate from the mall proper.
 Over 75% of retail sales in the Brazos Valley come from sales at the mall's stores.